 - Why You Won’t Get An Argument From Me

 When I’m not writing or speaking, I’m helping homeschooling families (I used to be a preschool / elementary / jr high teacher) or spending time with my own wonderful family – we’re something of a cross between the Ingalls, the Waltons, and the Von Trapps.
 (If you’re here because you’ve met my family or attended one of their concerts, then yes, I’m the one who doesn’t sing!)
 I especially love doing gloriously messy craft projects with my adorable nephews.
-And in the beginning of 2017, I married Christian speaker, scholar, and author Andrew Lazo!
+And in the beginning of 2017, I married scholar, author, and speaker Andrew Lazo!
 (Read our story here.)

 My Official Bio (the one they print in my books)